leanhtaihcmus/nodejs-microservices/ticketing/README.md

 After done to init the setting of project by gcloud SDK on your location repository, we go to next steps to connect its context to Docker Desktop to switch or manage kubernetes easy.
 - At the 1st time **if you still not install any google cloud kubectl component**, quit your docker desktop run this command to install it ```gcloud components install kubectl```
-- After finish install or had gcloud kubectl existed on your docker desktop, run this command to get the prooject's kubernetes cluster context arn ```gcloud container clusters get-credentials <cluster-name>```
+- After finish install or had gcloud kubectl existed on your docker desktop, run this command to get the project's kubernetes cluster context arn ```gcloud container clusters get-credentials <cluster-name>```
 - After done check if same bellow output, result is successfully and your docker desktop had its context
 ```
 Fetching cluster endpoint and auth data.